 Some grading and earthwork activities are required for construction.
 However, the site area has less than 1 percent slope, thus minimal grading is required.
-The applicant is required to have an approved b.
+The applicant is required to install erosion and sediment control measures prior to commencing work.

+b.
 Visual Quality